kubernetes/enhancements/keps/sig-node/5823-pod-level-checkpoint-restore/README.md

-its checkpoint root, the sandbox config, per-container `ContainerConfig` entries carrying mount information (`/etc/hosts`, termination log paths, and any volumes already supported by the runtime) and the security context, and `status.checkpointDigest` as `expected_checkpoint_digest`.
+its checkpoint root, the sandbox config, per-container `ContainerConfig` entries carrying mount information (`/etc/hosts`, termination log paths, and any volumes already supported by the runtime) and the security context, the options from `spec.restoreFrom.options`, and `status.checkpointDigest` as `expected_checkpoint_digest`.
 Before restoring any process state the runtime verifies the digest, and it applies the security context from the request rather than from the checkpoint data (see [Checkpoint archive integrity](#checkpoint-archive-integrity)).
 The runtime restores the sandbox and all containers from the archive, attaches the network namespace via CNI, and returns the new sandbox ID together with the restored containers, which are in the